My Technology Stack

 macOS & iOS

-DEVONthink Pro for capturing any random bit of information that may prove to be useful in the future, and allowing me to later summon that information at will, making me look smart.
+DEVONthink for Mac and DEVONthink to Go for iOS to capture and archive randoms information that may prove useful in the future, and allowing me to later summon that information at will, making me look smart.
+I’ve given up on Bear in favour of using DEVONthink for note-taking as well.

 OmniFocus for managing every single element of my working (and personal) life.
 Without this app, I’d be lost.

-Apple Watch Series 1.
+Apple Watch Series 6.
 This does typical Apple Watch stuff like notifications, calendar alerts and fitness tracking.
-I have some apps installed but rarely use them.